MicrosoftDocs/VBA-Docs/api/Word.xlpieslicelocation.md

 ---
-title: XlPieSliceLocation Enumeration (Word) ms.prod: word ms.assetid: d3a2113f-8779-096c-ce6a-52f29db242b3
+title: xlPieSliceLocation Enumeration (Word) ms.prod: word ms.assetid: d3a2113f-8779-096c-ce6a-52f29db242b3
 ms.date: 06/08/2017
 ---

-# XlPieSliceLocation Enumeration (Word)
+# xlPieSliceLocation Enumeration (Word)

 Specifies which position on the slice to return the coordinate of.